 A white middle class South African suburbanite with no interest in politics agrees to help his black gardener find his jailed son.
 His investigation opens his eyes to the horrors committed by the secret police and turns him into a target.

 Walrus-like warden, Sven "Swede" Sorenson, a cross between Bluto and Wimpy, runs the prison, murders convicts who escape, and has the FBI on his trail in the form of agent Karen Polarski, ...
 See full summary »

-A detective uncovers a formula that was devised by the Nazis in WW II to make gasoline from synthetic products, thereby eliminating the necessity for oil--and oil companies.
-A major oil company finds out about it and tries to destroy the formula and anyone who knows about it.
+A detective uncovers a formula that was devised by the Nazis in World War II to make fuel from synthetic products, thereby eliminating the necessity for oil, and oil companies.
+A major oil company finds out about it and tries to destroy the formula, and anyone who knows about it.

 2 of 2 people found this review helpful.